hdmamin/roboduck/README.md

 ### API Key Setup

 You need an openai API key to begin using roboduck.
 Once you have an account ([sign up here](https://platform.openai.com/signup)), you can visit https://platform.openai.com/account/api-keys to retrieve your key.
-Your simplest option is then to call `roboduck.set_openai_api_key(api_key, update_config=True)` which essentially does the following:
+Your simplest option is then to call `roboduck.set_openai_api_key(api_key, update_config_=True)` which essentially does the following:

 ```bash
 mkdir ~/.roboduck